lbondi7/lbondi7.github.io/_projects/2019-02-23-LLP-ex-machina.markdown

 ---

-**This game was made for educatonal purposes, for me show my improvement as a games developer and so this was not made for any commercial purposes.**
+**This game was made for educational purposes, for me show my improvement as a games developer and so this was not made for any commercial purposes.**